top of page

 #KyivWillSpeakEnglish

-- holding English Speaking Clubs and Lingva.Show;
+- holding English Speaking Clubs and Lingva.Show,

 bg.png.webp

-Online Kindergarten
+Kindergarten Online

-Online Kindergarten is a project by the Education Hub that was launched in response to the COVID-19 pandemic and the announcement of quarantine (https://eduhub.in.ua/courses/dityachiy-sadok-online).
-The portal contains more than 100 interesting online lessons on the topic:
+Kindergarten Online is a project from the Educational Hub, which was launched in connection with the COVID-19 pandemic and the announcement of quarantine (https://eduhub.in.ua/courses/dityachiy-sadok-online).

 bg.png.webp

-Projects included in the National Book of Records
+Projects included in the National Book of Records (5 records)

 bg.png.webp